 Office for Sport Concussion Research

 The University of Arkansas Office for Sport Concussion Research was established in 2014 with the mission of improving, through education, research, and outreach initiatives, the standard of care for athletes with sport-related concussion.
 Under the direction of Dr. R.J.
-Elbin, Assistant Professor in the Exercise Science program, the Office for Sport Concussion Research is establishing strategic partnerships with local/regional youth sports organizations, high schools, and other academic and medical institutions across the state of Arkansas as well as throughout the country.
+Elbin, Associate Professor in the Exercise Science program, the Office for Sport Concussion Research is establishing strategic partnerships with local/regional youth sports organizations, high schools, and other academic and medical institutions across the state of Arkansas as well as throughout the country.

 Mission: Improve the standard of care for athletes with sport-related concussion through research and education.
 The office pursues its mission through three emphases: